LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Some rules apply to C-like languages while other rules are simply good practices to have for any language.
 So despite this one catch, I feel it is important to read NASA's power of 10 for the fact it alters your mind to be more defensive and considerate on how you program.

+//MENTION EMBEDDED SYSTEMS
-Below is my commentary along with NASA's rationale.
+Below is my commentary along with NASA's word.
-Due to the fact that these are short safety critical guidelines it will of course not explain everything.
+Due to the fact that these are short, safety critical guidelines it will of course not explain everything.
-This is why I wanted insert my own piece of thought to see how some other more specific scenarios would apply.
+This is why I wanted insert my own piece of thought to explain further what these rules mean.
 I will take a stance that will focus more on how these rules can be applied in a general programming sense.
 This will of course mean a more relaxed stance on some rules for the sake of being more applicable, but it does not mean the rule can not be implemented.
 Taking a wider approach, although less restrictive in nature, does allow a conjuring on how these rules would apply to situations not explained in these guidelines.